 1) Don’t always trust the seller.

 Just because the product description is marked “eco-friendly” or “environmentally friendly” does not mean it’s true.
 Unfortunately, a lot of retailers use those words to mislead eco-conscious consumers (like me and you) to make purchases we would not have done.
 This cynical marketing practice got a name: greenwashing.
-You can read about it in this article.

 2) Only buy from certified online shops.